Wes Moore

 Westley Watende Omari Moore (born October 15, 1978) is an American politician, businessman, author, and former U.S. Army officer, serving as the 63rd governor of Maryland since 2023.

 Moore was born in Maryland and raised primarily in New York.
 He graduated from Johns Hopkins University and received a master's degree from Wolfson College, Oxford, as a Rhodes Scholar.
 After several years in the U.S. Army and Army Reserve, he became an investment banker in New York.
 Between 2010 and 2015, Moore published five books, including a young-adult novel.
 He served as CEO of the Robin Hood Foundation from 2017 to 2021.
 Moore authored The Other Wes Moore and The Work.
 He also hosted Beyond Belief on the Oprah Winfrey Network (OWN), and was executive producer and a writer for Coming Back with Wes Moore on PBS.

 Moore is a member of the Democratic Party.
-He won the 2022 Maryland gubernatorial election, becoming Maryland's first African-American governor and the third African-American person elected governor of any U.S. state.
-(Note: Moore is the fifth African-American U.S. state governor overall following P. B. S. Pinchback of Louisiana, Douglas Wilder of Virginia, Deval Patrick of Massachusetts and David Paterson of New York.)
+He won the 2022 Maryland gubernatorial election, becoming Maryland's first black governor and the third black person elected governor of any U.S. state.
+(Note: Moore is the fifth black U.S. state governor, following P. B. S. Pinchback of Louisiana, Douglas Wilder of Virginia, Deval Patrick of Massachusetts and David Paterson of New York.
+Pinchback and Paterson were not elected, but succeeded from the lieutenant governorship.)